RxJS-CN/RxJS-Ultimate-CN/operators-mathematical.md

 Because we tell it in the `comparer` what property to compare we are left with the first entry as result.

 ## min
+Min is pretty much identical to `max()` operator but returns the opposite value, the smallest.

 ## sum
 ## avg